 Successfully raising a defense may reduce the penalty, or in some cases, lead to a not-guilty verdict.

-When You Should Contact a Criminal Defense Lawyer
+When Should You Contact a Criminal Defense Lawyer?

 You should contact a Minnesota criminal defense attorney as soon as possible if you are facing gross misdemeanor charges.
 An attorney can assess the facts of your case and give you advice on how to proceed.
 A criminal defense attorney can assist you in weighing out your options and coming up with a possible defense.